 Our Board of Directors is divided into three classes.
-The terms of the current Class I Directors expire at the Meeting.
-Currently, the Class I Directors are George S. Goldstein, Ph.D., Ronald Lossett and Carl D. Covitz.
-The Directors to be elected as Class I Directors at the Meeting will serve until the 2006 Annual Meeting.
+The terms of the current Class II Directors expire at the 2004 Annual Meeting.
+Currently, the Class II Directors are John C. Molina, J.D., Charles Z. Fedak, CPA, M.B.A. and Sally K. Richardson.
+The Directors to be elected as Class II Directors at the 2004 Annual Meeting will serve until the 2007 Annual Meeting.
 All Directors serve until the expiration of their respective terms and until their respective successors are elected and qualified or until such Director's earlier resignation, removal from office, death or incapacity.
 A plurality of the votes cast at the Meeting shall elect each Director.
-Stockholders may not grant a proxy for a greater number of persons than two, which is the number of nominees identified herein.

-The Board of Directors, upon recommendation of the Corporate Governance and Nominating Committee, has nominated Dr. Goldstein and Mr. Lossett, both incumbent Directors, for election as Class I Directors.
-Although the Board of Directors has not yet nominated a replacement for the third Class I Director, it is contemplated that the Board of Directors will fill the vacancy as soon as a suitable candidate is identified.
+The Board of Directors, upon recommendation of the Corporate Governance and Nominating Committee, has nominated Mr. Molina, Mr. Fedak and Ms. Richardson, all incumbent Directors, for election as Class II Directors.

-In the event either nominee is unable or declines to serve as a Director at the time of the Meeting, the proxies will be voted for any nominee who may be designated by the Board of Directors to fill the vacancy.
-As of the date of this Proxy Statement, the Board of Directors is not aware that either nominee is unable or will decline to serve as a Director.
+In the event any nominee is unable or declines to serve as a Director at the time of the Meeting, the proxies will be voted for any nominee who may be designated by the Board of Directors to fill the vacancy.
+As of the date of this Proxy Statement, the Board of Directors is not aware of any nominee who is unable or will decline to serve as a Director.